Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

-at 95\% confidence level (CL).\\ We use the SMEFT@NLO \cite{Degrande:2020evl} Universal FeynRules Output (UFO) \cite{Degrande:2011ua}, written from a FeynRules model \cite{Alloul:2013bka} containing the dimension-six operators, to generate the LO partonic events needed for our study.
-All the operators coefficients are set to zero but the $O_{G}$ one, which is taken equal to 1 with $\Lambda=5$ TeV.
-Madgraph@NLO \cite{Alwall_2014} is then used to generate events for the SM, the square of the $1/\Lambda^2$ amplitudes and their interference.
-Throughout this paper, we truncate the amplitude at $\mathcal{O}\left(1/\Lambda^2\right)$ and therefore $\mathcal{O}\left(1/\Lambda^4\right)$ terms always come from the square of the $1/\Lambda^2$ amplitudes.
-Namely, multiple insertions of the dimension-six operators are not allowed.
-We use the NNPDF2.3 parton distribution function (PDF) set \cite{Ball:2012cx} and the results are given for LHC at 13 TeV at the partonic level.
-We leave the study of the effect of NLO corrections, parton shower and detector effects for future studies.\\ The cancellation over the phase space is efficient if the integrals of the interference in the phase space part where its matrix element is positive and negative are almost equal in absolute value.
-Those two integrals are obtained from the sum of the weights of events generated according to the interference, keeping respectively only positive or negative weighted events.
-In table \ref{processes}, we use the percentage of positive unweighted events to quantify the efficiency of this cancelation for top and jet processes.
-Since the strongest cancellation occurs for three-jets and this process has the large cross-section necessary for accurate differential measurement, in the remaining of this letter, we will restrict ourself to this process and leave the other for future analyses.
+We use the TopEffTh \cite{topeffth} Universal FeynRules Output (UFO) \cite{Degrande:2011ua,Alloul:2013bka} as a model for our study.
+All the operator coefficients are set to zero but the $O_{G}$ one, which is taken equal to 1 with $\Lambda=5$ TeV. {\sc MadGraph5}\_a{\sc MC@NLO} v2.8.2 \cite{Alwall_2014} is then employed to generate LO events at parton level for the SM, the square of the $\mathcal{O}(1/\Lambda^2)$ amplitude and their interference.
+The QED contributions are ignored.
+All the quarks but the top are considered as massless.
+For the light jets, a minimum $\Delta R_{jj}$ of 0.4 and maximum pseudorapidity $|\eta|$ of 5 are requested, and different minimum $p_T^j$ cuts are considered.
+Multiple insertions of the dimension-6 operator are not allowed.
+We use the NNPDF2.3 parton distribution function (PDF) set \cite{Ball:2012cx} and the results are presented for the LHC at 13 TeV.
+We leave NLO corrections, parton shower (PS) and detector effects for future studies.